mattbierner/aggregate-decoding/README.md

 # Aggregate Decoding
-Script that posts a random image from [Wikimedia Commons][commons], plus a random sampling of between one and three hashtags to Twitter every 30 minutes.
+Script that posts a random image from [Wikimedia Commons][commons], plus a random sampling of between one and three hashtags to Twitter every 10 minutes.
 Results can be highly entertaining.

 See it in action [@Arthur_Morty][Arthur_Morty].

 Unlike [@_LovedHArt][_LovedHArt], this script only maintains short term memory.
 It may post about the same tag more than once, but hopefully not too close together.
-The interval has also been decrease to every half hour since the script uploads images.
 I was originally targeting Instagram but their API sucks.

 # Running
 To randomize your images, first [register an application with Twitter](http://dev.twitter.com).